sgtsaughter/portfolio-angular/deploy.md

 This will create a `dist/` folder with your compiled application ready for deployment.

+## Special Considerations

+### Accessibility Features

+The portfolio includes several accessibility features:
+- High contrast mode
+- Large text mode
+- Reduced motion
+- Text-to-speech
+- Focus indicators

+These are implemented via CSS classes and JavaScript, so they should work on all deployment platforms without additional configuration.

+### Chatbot Data Persistence

+The chatbot uses localStorage to persist conversations and analytics data.
+This is client-side only and doesn't require any server-side storage or APIs.

 ## Deployment Options

 ### 1. GitHub Pages